Serious-senpai/remote-access-trojan/README.md

 ## Features

-- Reverse TCP shell for both Windows and Linux.
+- Remote shell for both Windows and Linux (`conhost.exe` and `/bin/bash`).
+- TCP C&C channel with TLS encryption.
+    - With the help of `rustls`, OpenSSL is completely not required to work.
 - Terminal frontend using [xterm.js](https://xtermjs.org/) in operator control panel.
 - OpenAPI-based HTTP/2 management API, which can be easily integrated with another web frontend.
-    - With the help of `rustls`, OpenSSL is completely not required for the malware to work.
+- Obfuscated dropper using XOR encryption with a 32-byte key.

 ### Windows-only

 - Bypass Windows reinstallation ("Reset this PC" option).
     - Cannot bypass reinstallation using a Windows installation media (USB/DVD) though.
 The persistence works by creating a new boot entry and setting it as default.
 When using an installation media, the malicious boot entry still exists, but Windows sets its legitimate boot entry as default.
-- Kernel-mode self-defense: preventing our user-mode process its threads from being intervened, terminated or killed.
+- Kernel-mode self-defense: preventing our user-mode process and its threads from being memory-written, suspended or terminated.
 - Does not trigger [PatchGuard](https://en.wikipedia.org/wiki/Kernel_Patch_Protection).

 Because the trojan is executed as a Windows service, we automatically get a remote shell as *NT Authority\System*: